 How is payroll different for hourly and salaried employees?

 At the end of the day, the act of running payroll is pretty similar for any type of employee.
 You just take their gross wages (or how much money they’ve earned in a given pay period) and withhold local, state and federal payroll taxes, plus any additional payroll deductions for things like health benefits, a retirement plan, or garnishments.
+That said, there’s a number of hourly payroll software companies that keep this math from getting too complicated.

-The path from gross wages to net wages (or take home pay) doesn’t really change much.
+The path from gross wages to net wages (or take-home pay) doesn’t really change much.
 The primary difference between payroll for hourly and salaried employees is how you calculate those gross wages in the first place.

 Gross wages for hourly employees